List of least used railway stations of Great Britain: Publicity

 The publicity around these stations is fuelled by the nature of how unusual they are.
 Railway enthusiasts are known to visit them either to be able to say they have been there, or in order to boost the stations' usage statistics.
 Geoff Marshall, a YouTuber known for his railway-related content, has a series dedicated to visiting these stations.

 There has also been news coverage on a few of the least used stations, for example Berney Arms had an ITV reporter sent to cover it when it was announced in the 2019/20 period.

 The Office of Rail and Road acknowledge that by highlighting the least used stations, this impacts the statistics in future years.

 Statistics

+Period between 2024 and 2025

+Elton and Orston railway station was announced as being the least used station for the second time having previously been least used in the 2021/22 period.
+The statistics for this year showed the top five least used stations to be: